Severance Agreements

 City Manager

-In the event the employment of City Manager is terminated by the City Council of the City of Waco for any reason other than "for cause" as described above, and City Manager is willing and able to preform the duties required of him in this Agreement, the City Manager would be entitled to compensation for any accumulated unused vacation leave, holiday leave, or sick leave up to a combined maximum of:
+In the event the employment of City Manager is terminated by the City Council of the City of Waco for any reason other than “for cause” as described above, and City Manager is willing and able to perform the duties required in this Agreement, the City Manager will be entitled to receive a lump sum payment based on the then-current base salary, less applicable payroll deductions equal to 20 weeks of the then-current base salary, less applicable payroll deductions.

-based upon his salary at the date of the termination of his employment.
-Such payment will release the City of Waco from any further obligation under this Agreement.
-In the event City Manager's employment is terminated under this section, in consideration for the agreement of the City of Waco to make the payments described in this section, the City Manager agrees to sign a waiver and release of any claims against the City of Waco arising out of or relating to his employment or the termination thereof.
-By accepting the severance payments described in this paragraph, City Manager does and will waive and release any claims against the City of Waco arising out of or relating to his employment or the termination thereof and will execute an instrument to that effect.
+The payment of these severance payments will be made to City Manager within thirty (30) calendar days of any such termination.
+Such payment will release the City of Waco from any further obligation under this Agreement aside from any obligation already accrued.
+In the event City Manager’s employment is terminated under this section, in consideration for the agreement of the City of Waco to make the payments described herein, the City Manager agrees to sign a waiver and release of any claims against the City of Waco arising out of or relating to the employment or the termination thereof.
+By accepting the severance payments described herein, City Manager does and will waive and release any claims against the City of Waco arising out of or relating to employment or the termination thereof and will execute an instrument to that effect.

 City Attorney